-- Provide research and educational experiences to minority students by continuing and improving the consortium programs. - Increase interaction between partners and between partners and national laboratories. - Encourage minority students to excel in science, technology, engineering and math by providing them with practical experience and training through project capacity building and learning experience. - Enlarge scientific, technical knowledge and resource base in the topics of resilient energy (engineering).
+- Provide research and educational experiences to minority students and collaborating faculty members by continuing and improving the consortium programs. - Increase interaction between partners and between partners and national laboratories. - Encourage minority students to excel in science, technology, engineering and math by providing them with practical experience and training through project capacity building and learning experience. - Enlarge scientific, technical knowledge and resource base in the topics of resilient energy (engineering).